Tonyfu09/2023-24_OSWE_Note/README.md

 ## Cross Site Scripting (XSS)

+XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

 1.DOM-based XSS
 The Document Object Model (DOM) is structured as a tree of objects, typically manipulated using JavaScript to render HTML in a browser.
 If an attacker can modify a JavaScript function, a DOM-based XSS (Cross-Site Scripting) vulnerability could allow them to control DOM elements.